dancomanlive/temporal-flow/ai-chatbot-reference/README-REFERENCE.md

 This reference implementation serves as:

 1. **Learning Resource**: See best practices for AI SDK 5 implementation
-2. **Feature Comparison**: Compare our Temporal-focused chat-ui with a full-featured chatbot
+2. **Feature Comparison**: Compare our AI chatbot implementation with a full-featured chatbot
 3. **Migration Guide**: Understand advanced AI SDK 5 patterns and features
 4. **Inspiration**: Discover new capabilities for future enhancements